 (Taylor, Noack, McAuley, & Denyer; “Live Updates: Coronavirus Fears Spook Markets as Outbreak Spreads; Trump Calls News Conference, Accuses Media of ‘Panicking Markets’”; The Washington Post; 2/26/2020.)

-Finally, we have the inevitable.
+Finally we have the inevitable.
 You have to ask, What took him so long?
 The president now is blaming the media and Democrats for stoking coronavirus fears to hurt him and his stock market.

 “Now there are more than 50 people in the United States with coronavirus, and health officials believe the number will continue to grow.
-On Tuesday, as the stock market began its second day of a precipitous slide, Nancy Messonnier, a top CDC official, told reporters that the coronavirus’s impact on the United States ‘may seem overwhelming and that disruption to everyday life may be severe.’
+On Tuesday, as the stock market began its second day of a precipitous slide, Nancy Messonnier, a top CDC official, told reporters that the coronavirus’ impact on the United States ‘may seem overwhelming and that disruption to everyday life may be severe.’
 She said that it was inevitable the virus would spread more broadly in the United States and that people needed to begin taking precautions. …

 “Now, White House officials’ efforts to contain the economic fallout from the coronavirus have created new political hazards, as they publicly play down the threat while other federal officials with a background in health and diseases are warning of more severe consequences for inaction.
 The administration also risks creating new health hazards, should the pressure to assure investors of economic stability undercut its public health message about the mounting threat.”